 David’s favourite thonik designs are the covers we made for Tirade magazine.
 Each of them is a small piece of art and together they are a beautiful collection of graphic design.

 Roy (Ulft) started working for thonik in 2012.
-His specialty is that is has no borders as a designer, nor acknowledges them.
+He is a multidisciplinary designer, specialised in graphic design and motion design.

 “My favorite thonik design is the commercial for SP Home Care (2008).
 An elderly woman undresses herself in protest against the financial cuts in home care decided upon by the Dutch government.
 Aside from being very effective as image, to me it shows that the old ‘rules’ of a graphic designer doing the graphics, and the copywriter doing text, is history.
 There are no borders, it is about getting to the core of a subject and give it a radical execution.
 On the other hand, the rhythm in the 2 letter words in the NU SP poster can only be made by a graphic designer being also a copywriter.